Marlin South median real estate price is $57,334, which is less expensive than 98.3% of Texas neighborhoods and 98.6% of all U.S. neighborhoods.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-One of the unique characteristics of the Marlin South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.5% of the neighborhoods in America.
+The Marlin South neighborhood stands out for having an average per capita income lower than 97.2% of the neighborhoods in the United States.
 Also of note is NeighborhoodScout's research finding that the Marlin South neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Marlin South community truly stands out from the rest in this regard.

 In addition, an interesting characteristic about the Marlin South neighborhood is that there are more incarcerated people living here than 99.4% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.